Provision for vulnerable children and key workers

 If you have any difficulties using this service please contact the school office.

-The vast majority of you will be caring for your children at home.
-For these children, Phase 2 of our planning begins on Monday.
 Whilst we are going through turbulent times, we have approached this challenge with optimism and creativity.
-We are aiming to provide structure and distance learning for all year groups from Reception to year 6 through daily emails from class teachers.
+We are aiming to provide structure and distance learning for all year groups from Nursery to year 6 through daily emails from class teachers.
 These emails will come via Teachers 2 Parents so please look out for them.
 At 9:30am you will receive an email outlining a maths, English and PE workout for each day.
 At a time when most of us will be leading very sedentary lives, we believe it vital for our pupils to get daily exercise.
 In addition, there will be one other subject focus per day, e.g. science on Monday, history on Tuesday and so on.
 For younger children, the activities will be largely practical.
 For older pupils, much of this distance learning will be online, although the homework resource booklet will also be used.
 An extended writing task will be set each Monday for submission the following Monday.
 Teachers will provide toolkits and resources to support the writing task.
 In all subjects, the amount of adult intervention required will vary according to the task and age of the child.
 I’ll be providing more information about how you can send in your pieces of writing, who you should contact etc. in my letters next week.

 Coronavirus (COVID-19) update and advice